Message from the Director

 History

-2006 Japan Science and Technology Agency “Collaboration of Regional Entities for the Advancement of Technological Excellence (CREATE)” (~2011)
+2006 Japan Science and Technology Agency (JST) “Collaboration of Regional Entities for the Advancement of Technological Excellence (CREATE)” (~2011)

-2009 MEXT in Japan “Special coordination funds for promoting science and technology: International Joint R&D” (-2011)
+2009 Ministry of Education, Culture, Sports, Science and Technology (MEXT) in Japan “Special coordination funds for promoting science and technology: Asia and Africa S&T Strategic Cooperation Promotion Program: Promotion of International Joint Research” (-2011)

-2010 Ministry of Economy, Trade and Industry “Regional Innovation Creation R&D Program”
+2010 METI in Japan “Regional Innovation Creation R&D Program”

 Establishment of Kumamoto University Magnesium Research Center (MRC)